mlimberg/react-context-api/README.md

 ### Context vs. Redux
-* Context does not have dev tools currently
-* The new context does not include anything like reducers, actions, or middleware
-* If all you are using redux for is glorified prop-drilling, then you can likely replace with the context api
+Redux still serves a separate purpose.
+The new context does not include anything like reducers, actions, middleware, or dev tools.
+That said, if all you are using redux for is glorified prop-drilling, then you can likely replace with the context api

 Oh and...